George Floyd: Murder

 On May 25, 2020, police were called by a Cup Foods grocery store employee, who suspected that Floyd had used a counterfeit $20 bill.
 Floyd was sitting in a car with two other passengers.
 Police officers forcibly removed him from the car and detained him.
-Police allege that Floyd struggled with the officers, and “began saying repeatedly that he could not breathe” even before being pinned to the ground.
+Police allege that Floyd struggled with the officers, with Floyd saying repeatedly on bodycam footage that he could not breathe even before being pinned to the ground.

 Floyd was murdered by Derek Chauvin, a white Minneapolis police officer, who pressed his knee to Floyd's neck for 9 minutes and 29 seconds while Floyd was handcuffed face down in the street.
 As seen in a witness's cellphone video, two other officers further restrained Floyd, and a fourth prevented onlookers from intervening as Floyd repeatedly stated that he could not breathe.
 During the final two minutes, Floyd was motionless and had no pulse, but Chauvin kept his knee on Floyd's neck and back even as emergency medical technicians arrived to treat Floyd.

-The medical examiner found that Floyd's heart stopped while he was being restrained and that his death was a homicide caused by "cardiopulmonary arrest complicating law enforcement subdual, restraint, and neck compression", though fentanyl intoxication and recent methamphetamine use may have increased the likelihood of death.
+The medical examiner found that Floyd's heart stopped while he was being restrained and that his death was a homicide caused by "cardiopulmonary arrest complicating law enforcement subdual, restraint, and neck compression".
+The official examination also said that underlying health conditions played a role in Mr. Floyd's death and fentanyl intoxication and recent methamphetamine use may have increased the likelihood of death.
 A second autopsy, commissioned by Floyd's family, also found his death to be a homicide, specifically citing asphyxia due to neck and back compression; it ruled out the possibility that underlying medical problems contributed to Floyd's death and said that Floyd being able to speak while under Chauvin's knee did not mean he could breathe.

-On March 12, 2021, the Minneapolis city council approved a settlement of $27 million to the Floyd family after a wrongful death lawsuit.
+On March 12, 2021, the Minneapolis City Council approved a settlement of $27 million to the Floyd family after a wrongful death lawsuit.

-Chauvin was fired and charged with second-degree murder, third-degree murder and second-degree manslaughter.
+Chauvin was fired and charged with second-degree murder, third-degree murder, and second-degree manslaughter.
 He was found guilty on all three murder and manslaughter charges on April 20, 2021.
 On May 12, Hennepin County district judge Peter Cahill allowed the prosecution to seek a greater prison sentence for Chauvin after finding that he treated Floyd "with particular cruelty".
 On June 25, Judge Cahill sentenced Chauvin to twenty-two and a half years in prison.